Film Director Services

 What does a film director do?

-A film director in Peru leads the creative vision of a production across one of South America's most visually diverse countries.
-The PromPerú Film Commission supports directors working on features, documentaries, and international productions drawn to Peru's extraordinary landscapes.
+A film director in Peru leads a production's creative vision.
+Peru is one of South America's most visually varied countries.
+The PromPerú Film Commission backs directors on features, documentaries, and global shoots drawn to Peru's striking landscapes.

 What skills should a director have?

-Directors in Peru need expertise in high-altitude and remote-location filming — Cusco sits at 3,400 meters, and Amazon locations require specialized logistics.
-Understanding Peru's flexible production environment (no unions, 12-14 hour days) is a practical advantage.
+Directors in Peru need skill in high-altitude and remote-location filming.
+Cusco sits at 3,400 meters, and Amazon shoots call for special logistics.
+It also helps to know Peru's flexible setup, with no unions and 12-14 hour days.

 What types of productions need a director?

-Peru serves international features, documentaries, adventure content, commercials, and branded productions.
-Machu Picchu, the Sacred Valley, and the Amazon draw productions seeking truly unique settings, while Lima offers a modern urban base with Pacific coastline.
+Peru serves global features, documentaries, adventure content, commercials, and branded shoots.
+Machu Picchu, the Sacred Valley, and the Amazon draw shoots after truly unique settings.
+Lima offers a modern urban base with a Pacific coastline.

 How do you match a director to my production?

-We assess your project's creative needs and recommend directors experienced in Peru's diverse production environments.
-We facilitate meetings in Lima and provide production plans for remote locations.
+We review your project's creative needs and suggest directors skilled in Peru's varied production settings.
+Our team sets up meetings in Lima and builds production plans for remote locations.

 Can a director also handle writing or editing?

-Peruvian directors often handle multiple creative roles given the industry's scale.
-On larger international productions, we assemble dedicated department heads alongside the director.
-We help structure the right team for Peru's unique conditions.
+Peruvian directors often fill several creative roles, given the size of the industry.
+On larger global shoots, we bring in dedicated department heads beside the director.
+Our team builds the right crew for Peru's unique conditions.

 Related Services